Skip to main content

 Provision Medley

-Mix of ground provisions (root vegetables) including yams, sweet potatoes, dasheen, and green bananas.
+A mix of ground provisions, meaning root vegetables: yams, sweet potatoes, dasheen and green bananas.

 Coconut Bread